LOADING ...

 And it her breast in the moonlight

-And warned him her death
+And warned him with her

 Out with her black a flowing down

-And his face grew gray to
+And his grew gray to hear

-How bess the daughter
+How the landlord's daughter

-The landlord's black daughter
+The landlord's eyed daughter

 Had watched for her love in the